hestiaAI/hestialabs-experiences/manifests/README.md

 ## Adding sample data

-Add sample data to the `/static/data/` folder.
+Add sample data to the `/assets/data/` folder.
 Update the `data` array in the JSON config file of the relevant data experiences to make the new data file available.
+Additionally, the data sample is automatically added to the Playground.

 ## Adding new examples for power users